Which NHL Dynasty Is the All-Time Best

 Edmonton Oilers, 1983-84 to 1989-90, you ARE the weakest link.
 Goodbye.

-In case you say that it’s difficult to compare the Habs’ four Cups in four years to the Oilers’ five Cups in seven years, we can always include the Canadiens’ Cup victory of 1973 to their ‘70’s dynasty.
+In case you say that it’s difficult to compare the Montreal Canadiens four Stanley Cups in four years to the Oilers’ five Cups in seven years, we can always include the Canadiens’ Cup victory of 1973 to their ‘70’s dynasty.
 There, both won five Cups in seven years.

 And the Winner is…